telekom/ml-engineer-at-magenta/README.md

 - Can be deployed in GCP
 - Different model training results can be compared
 - Model release process is transparent and automated, but has human in the loop step
-- Model files are stored in a secure way
+- Data privacy and IT security is considered (e.g. model files are stored in a secure way, no data is sent outside of Europe)
 - Costs are minimised

-### Implementation

 Your task is to: